Your Child's Visit to the Autism Clinic

 - If you live more than two hours away and are aware that you will be late to your appointment you must call immediately to alert the nurses.
 Depending on how late you arrive we can only confirm that every effort will be made, but we cannot guarantee that you will be seen by your physician.

-- If you do not call and are considered a no-show for your appointment, you will be rescheduled without priority and you will not have access to the cancelation list.
+- If you do not call and are considered a no-show for your appointment, you will not be rescheduled to the next available appointment unless requested, and you will not have access to the cancelation list.

 The following is not applicable to patients with Arkansas Medicaid: